RC2014Z80/RC2014/ROMs/CPM-IDE/README.md

 Also, the [NGS Microshell](http://www.z80.eu/microshell.html) can be very useful, so it has been added to the example [system disk](https://github.com/RC2014Z80/RC2014/blob/master/ROMs/CPM-IDE/CPM%20Drives/SYS.CPM.zip) too.
 There is no need to replace the DRI CCP with Microshell.
 In fact, adding it permanently would remove the special `EXIT` function built into the DRI CCP to return to the shell.

-As the CP/M-IDE shell doesn't (currently) have a way to format its own CP/M drives, some example drives are provided as zip files.
+As the CP/M-IDE shell doesn't have a way to format its own CP/M drives (due to ROM space constraints), some template and example drives are provided as zip files.
 These zip files can be expanded into the directory structure of the IDE drive and used or augmented by the CP/M Tools noted below.

-Because the CCP/BDOS and BIOS are stored in ROM, there is no "system disk".
-Cold and warm boot is from ROM.
+Because the CCP/BDOS and BIOS are stored in ROM, there is no IDE "system disk".
+Cold and warm boot are from ROM.
 This means that the 4 drives supported by CP/M-IDE are completely orthogonal.
-It doesn't matter which drive files are in which drive letter.
-Except that the `A:` drive will always be the default drive, where you try to select a non-existent drive letter.
+It doesn't matter which drive file is in which drive letter.
+Except that the drive file in the `A:` drive will always be selected as the default drive, when you try to select a non-existent drive letter.

 ### CP/M Application Disks